Chapter 1: Color Management

 What is sRGB ?

-• Some say : “It is a color space !
+• Some say: “It is a color space !

-• Others reply : “It is a transfer function !
+• Others reply: “It is a transfer function !

-From the Substance PBR guide : “It is critically important to disambiguate the sRGB OETF from the sRGB color space; the OETF is only one of the three components that make an RGB color space.”
+“It is critically important to disambiguate the sRGB OETF from the sRGB color space; the OETF is only one of the three components that make an RGB color space.”

 Scene-Linear workflow